-Late Work and Missed Deadlines: Deadlines in this course are firm.
+Late Work and Missed Deadlines:

+Deadlines in this course are firm.
+Students are expected to be prepared to work and participate fully and on time in scheduled activities.
 If you will be submitting work even a few hours late, e-mail your professor and any students (group project members, for example) who might be affected by your late submission.
 You should expect to receive a point deduction for any work submitted after a deadline has passed.